It doesn’t get more adorable or fun to eat than these Heart Shaped Cake Pops … they’re the perfect Valentine’s Day Treat!

 Stir the frosting into the cake crumbs, adding just enough to hold the cake together when you roll it into a ball.

-To create the hearts, place a heaping tablespoon of cake into your palm and form it into a ball.
+To create the heart shaped cake pops, place a heaping tablespoon of cake into your palm and form it into a ball.
 Flatten out the ball slightly, then pinch one end together to form a point.
 On the opposite end, press your finger into the ball to create the indentation at the top of the heart.
 I used a toothpick to refine the shape.

 Don’t worry if your hearts aren’t completely perfect, because the candy coating will cover most imperfections.